So, I’ve realised something recently. I am a bully. I am constantly saying mean things;

 ‘You’ll never be successful.’

 Who, you ask, am I saying these things to?
 Yeah, you guessed it.
 Of course, I say them to myself!
-I am not confident in my own skin.
+Which is why I want to talk today about being confident in your own skin.

 Now, if I just walked up to you in the street and said these things to you, you wouldn’t be happy.
 If I said them to your friend, you would have something to say, right?
 So, why then, do we think that it is acceptable to talk to ourselves like that?